Shell Dockley: Series 1

-Shell is seen as Top Dog among the prisoners of G-Wing.
+Shell is Top Dog among the prisoners of G-Wing.
 She is first seen rehearsing for the prison's annual fashion show, which is soon cancelled.
 She is best friends with Denny, who is also her occasional lover.
 She is involved in a relationship with married officer Jim Fenner, who is also having an affair with Rachel Hicks (Joanne Froggatt), a young prisoner whom Shell bullied.
 Eventually, Rachel commits suicide.
+She gets into a fight with Nikki Wade.
 When she discovers Zandra Plackett (Lara Cazalet) is blackmailing officer Lorna Rose (Luisa Bradshaw-White), she too begins blackmailing Lorna and forces her to smuggle in drugs for her.
 Shell also makes an enemy of religious prisoner Crystal Gordon (Sharon Duncan Brewster), but briefly becomes religious, and together she and Crystal report Lorna and get her sacked.
 Shell soon reverts to her old ways.

 Shell is usurped as Top Dog on G Wing by Yvonne Atkins (Linda Henry) by the end of Series 1.